Tropes in Romance

 - Amnesia

-- Bait & Switch (hero or heroine thinks the other is someone else)
+- Bait & Switch (one of the love interests thinks the other is someone else)

 - Beauty & the Beast